Brace for impact: ECDLP challenges for quantum cryptanalysis: Discussion

 Our resource counts inherit all the usual caveats: they depend on cycle times, physical error rates, code distances, factory throughput and layout, decoding latency, and how aggressively one amortizes failure budgets.
 They also assume particular algorithmic decompositions.
-For example, better phase-gradient synthesis and cultivation can shrink the non-Clifford footprint; and compression-robust period finding affects depth and repetition strategies \cite{Haner2020,Litinski2023_ECC,MaySchlieper2022,Gidney2024_MSCultivation}.
+For example, better phase-gradient synthesis and cultivation can shrink the non-Clifford footprint; compression-robust period finding and Legendre-symbol output compression can shift width-versus-work tradeoffs; and active-volume tricks such as batch inversion or state reuse can reduce depth in specific layouts \cite{Haner2020,Litinski2023_ECC,MaySchlieper2022,Gidney2024_MSCultivation,Chevignard2026_ECDLP}.
 On the hardware side, noise bias and bosonic encodings change the physical-to-logical exchange rate in ways not captured by a vanilla 2D surface code \cite{Gouzien2023_ECC,Ruiz2025_UnfoldedDistillation}.
 Consequently, the dots in Fig.~\ref{fig:roadmapsECDLP} should be read as order-of-magnitude waypoints, not promises.

 For Bitcoin, the operational risk centers on addresses whose public keys have been (or will be) revealed on chain: once a public key is visible, an adversary with a CRQC can, in principle, derive the corresponding private key fast enough to race in the mempool or drain exposed UTXOs \cite{Aggarwal2018}.
 Macro-level analyses suggest that even the credible prospect of such capability has market-design consequences \cite{Rohde2021_QCryptoEcon}.
 Any responsible migration therefore needs (i) a plan to move value off legacy outputs before the risk window opens, and (ii) script-level mechanisms that let participants adopt quantum-safe verification paths without hard forks or excessive coordination.
 Concretely, BIP~360 proposes introducing pay-to-quantum-resistant-hash (\texttt{P2QRH}) output types via a soft fork, providing PQC-ready address semantics that migration plans such as Post-Quantum Migration can leverage \cite{BIP360,Lopp2025_BIP_PQMig}.